-For the year ended December 31, 2013, our management, in consultation with the Board, reviewed the Company's compensation policies and practices for employees generally as they relate to risk management.
+For the year ended December 31, 2014, our management, in consultation with the Board, reviewed the Company's compensation policies and practices for employees generally as they relate to risk management.
 As part of this process, management reviewed the Company's cash and equity incentive compensation plans and practices applicable to all employees to determine whether such programs create incentives that might motivate inappropriate or excessive risk-taking.
-In the course of such review, the following mitigating features of the Company's incentive compensation programs were considered: (1) the Company's focus on multiple year vesting periods for all equity compensation, including the restricted stock awards made for 2013 achievements; (2) management's practice of conservative awards of annual cash bonus payments; (3) the relatively low level of stock option participation among senior management; and (4) the use of restricted stock awards to encourage management to balance "upside" and "downside" risk.
+In the course of such review, the following mitigating features of the Company's incentive compensation programs were considered: (1) the Company's focus on multiple year vesting periods for all equity compensation, including the restricted stock awards made in 2014; (2) management's practice of conservative awards of annual cash bonus payments; (3) the relatively low level and intermittent awards of stock options to senior management; and (4) the use of restricted stock awards to encourage management to balance "upside" and "downside" risk.
 As a result of this process, there were no recommended changes to the Company's incentive compensation programs.